hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 compiler Micro-MobileNet cycles versus the 347,992 Micro-MobileNet and 388,146 Micro-YOLO records.

+Nearest-neighbor 2x upsample is implemented through the 64-byte v2
+`UPSAMPLE_NEAREST` command.
+The supported subset is static batch-1 INT8 with exactly 32 channels, equal input/output quantization, and an exact 2x increase in both spatial dimensions.
+The compiler legalizes TFLite `ResizeNearestNeighbor` into the existing nearest-resampling AvgPool form, keeps both internal tensors C32 blocked, and requires an out-of-place output.
+The runtime validates the C32/2x contract, overflow-safe input/output ranges, TCDM references, and non-overlap before calling the existing `spatz_upsample_nearest2x_c32_i8` assembly kernel used by native Micro-YOLO.
+C33 and non-2x shapes are intentionally rejected rather than routed through an untested generic fallback.

+The compiler-generated H2/W3/C32 package passes byte-exactly on Verilator at 86,036 simulated ns, with 83,998 ns measured invocation time and 50,260 PMU cycles.
+The native Micro-YOLO upsample layer record is 35,462 PMU cycles.
+The compiler package is 14,798 cycles higher (+41.7%), but includes package parsing, public L2 I/O, and two boundary layout conversions, whereas the native layer record measures the already-internal C32 path.
+Because both paths call the same assembly kernel, this focused result confirms datapath reuse and integration rather than establishing an operator-speed regression.
+A compiler-generated full YOLO graph is still required for an equivalent comparison with the 388,146-cycle native full-graph record.

 ### Work Items

 1. Implement zero-copy reshape, flatten, squeeze, and unsqueeze views.